What is a SWOT analysis?

 Your brand is an essential part of your business.

 Today’s consumers are bombarded with communication from every direction.
-It can feel impossible to make a decision when you’re gridlocked by so many choices.
+It can feel impossible to make a decision when so many choices gridlock you.

-Brands that are easily identifiable – and, more importantly, trustworthy – stand out as life rafts in stormy seas.
+Easily identifiable brands – and, more importantly, trustworthy – stand out as life rafts in stormy seas.

 In fact, even companies with strong brands can fall behind and fail to distinguish themselves from competitors.